Knowing how to build and iterate on a sales funnel is one of the most profitable concepts an entrepreneur can master.

 A lot of websites get creative with the CTA text on their buttons.

 This may work really well in some situations.
 But it’s generally not a good idea for ecommerce.

 For an ecommerce business, you should be using CTAs like:

 - Buy Now

 What’s so magical about these CTAs?

 In a word, they’re clear.
 People have been shopping online for years now, and they’re used to seeing a button that says one of these things.
 If you break with that tradition and do something different, some people are liable to get confused and wonder if your website works differently.

 Don’t try to get too creative here.
 Most ecommerce stores should stick with Add to Cart and move on.
 Unless you’re in Europe, where Add to Bag seems to be more popular.

 ACTION ITEM: Choose your CTA text.

-8. Decide on USPs and create images
+8. Decide on USPs and represent them visually

 - Do you offer guarantees or special financing?